OkayAbedin/medbox/old/HALL_SENSOR_GUIDE.md

 # Hall Effect Sensor Implementation Guide

-## Hardware Setup for Real-World MedBox
+## Hardware Setup for Real-World CareBox

-This guide explains how to implement Hall Effect sensors for the MedBox project with real hardware.
+This guide explains how to implement Hall Effect sensors for the CareBox project with real hardware.
 The `fifth.c` file has been created by taking the best parts of both `fourth.c` and `second.c`.

 ### Hall Effect Sensor Logic